eunid/netid-sdk-ios/README.md

 ## Adding the libray to your own project

-`netID MobielSDK for iOS` is available as Pod and .
+`netID MobielSDK for iOS` can be consumed as a package for the Swift Package Manager and as a Cocoa Pod.
 To include it in your own project, add the following dependency:

 With Swift Package Manager, add the following dependency to your Package.swift: